farleysm8909/farleysm8909.github.io/readme.txt

 - DOM is manipulated in contact.html when form is/is not correctly filled out (form does not submit to a server)
 - Used both flexbox (throughout) and CSS grid (in contact.html) for website layout
 - Used CSS transitions (button hovers, images on homepages)
+- Used arrow function syntax (line 40 of resume.js)

 What I changed since the final demo on Sunday:
 - I fixed the code in graphics.js so that "data" returns a function instead of having an object for a value.
 Thank you for sharing the link (https://vuejs.org/v2/guide/components.html) so I could learn more about this.
+- Tweaked code to pass HTML/CSS/JS validation.
+Only thing I didn't do was add a semi-colon on like 76 of contact.js because every resource I've seen (including our lecture notes) does not put a semi colon after the creation of the Vue instance.
+Thus, I ommitted it because I think that might be a Vue thing that the js validator doesn't know about.

 If you would like to see how I went above and beyond for this project each week, note the following weekly summaries: